 According to legends, once a king was in need of money and was facing financial problems.
 His wife observed fast and worshiped Goddess Lakshmi.
 In return, the goddess blessed the couple and they soon regained their lost prosperity and happiness.

-Alpana refers to colorful motifs, sacred art or painting done on a horizontal surface on auspicious occasions in Bengal like Puja, wedding or community events.
+Alpana is another important aspect of any auspicious rituals in Bengali homes.
+Be it wedding, puja and other such rituals, alpana must be drawn on altar, on floors or on chowkis or pidhi.
+Alpana refers to colorful motifs, sacred art or painting done on a horizontal surface on auspicious occasions in Bengal.
 The art typically has some religious significance.
 This type of art is found on the Indian subcontinent.
 This practice of Alpana is believed to be coming down since the era of Indus valley civilisation; similar motifs are seen in pots and vases of Harappa and Mohenjodaro.

 The word Alpana is derived from the Sanskrit alimpana, which means ‘to plaster’ or ‘to coat with’.
 Traditionally in Bengal, alpana is strictly white since the liquid paste used is rice powder mixed in water.
 It is drawn using the right finger of the right hand and only a specific set of motifs are drawn.
 There is no restriction on size, shape or measurement.
 The artist can display his/her creativity in drawing alpana with various combinations of motifs with varying shapes, sizes and placements.

 It is also a common belief that in order to guide goddess Lakshmi to the households, residents lit up diyas, candles, earthen or electric lamps on the terraces or balconies especially to show the path.
 Lamps are also lit to ward off evil spirits and devotional songs are sung in praise of Goddess Lakshmi.